Indoor playground SuperPark Singapore has closed down

-SINGAPORE - SuperPark Singapore, one of the biggest indoor playgrounds here, closed down last Thursday (Oct 8) after less than two years of operations.
+SuperPark Singapore, one of the biggest indoor playgrounds here, closed down last Thursday after less than two years of operations.

 Its landlord, Suntec City mall, confirmed the closure.
 "We took possession of the SuperPark premises on Oct 8 as the operator was not able to come up with a concrete plan to restart operations," said Mr Anthony Yip, deputy chairman of APM Property Management, the property manager of Suntec City.